Emergency room (ER) in Manchester, New Hampshire

 - Clinical Decision Unit (CDU)

-Through our CDU, we offer ongoing short-term observation and assessment and treatment for individuals who don’t need to be admitted to the hospital but aren’t ready to go home.
-Our CDU care team offers short-term therapy, decides whether a hospital admission is necessary and educates you and your loved ones about diagnosis, treatment plans, medications, estimated length of stay and discharge planning.
+Our CDU offers ongoing short-term observation, assessment and treatment for individuals who don’t need to be admitted to the hospital but aren’t ready to go home.
+The CDU receives patients as determined by our emergency room care team.
+Our CDU care team offers short-term therapy, decides whether a hospital admission is necessary and educates patients and their loved ones about:

 What to bring with you to the ER

-We understand that most visits to the emergency department aren't planned.
+We understand that most visits to the emergency room aren't planned.
 However, if possible, please bring the following:

 - Photo ID